roseTech/storycoder.dev/Across_The_Ocean/Across_The_Ocean_Story.md

 without taking any break?
 How many days, rounded up?
 How many days would Yago have?
 How many days would Zuri have?

+Hints

-- Hint 1: The, way how to solve this, is almost the same as in chapter 1.
+1. The, way how to solve this, is almost the same as in chapter 1.
-- Hint 2: Take the speed from Xayah without any waves.
+2. Take the speed from Xayah without any waves.